Why speed and intersection safety cameras in Portland?

 You may pick-up a Vision Zero yard sign at the Portland Building (1120 SW 5th Avenue) front desk during regular business hours (Monday through Friday, 8:00 a.m. to 5:00 p.m.).

-We post signs ahead of all speed safety cameras to help people avoid a citation.
-Signs include text that reads “traffic laws photo enforced,” the speed limit, and a speed reader board displaying a driver’s speed.
+We post signs ahead of all safety cameras to help people avoid a citation.
+Signs may include text that reads “traffic laws photo enforced,” the speed limit, and a speed reader board displaying a driver’s speed.

 Commonly used travel apps also warn travelers about the presence of cameras.

 A speeding citation in Oregon may range from a Class C to Class A violation resulting in fines from $170 to $440.
-A red light running citation in Oregon is a Class B violation resulting in a $265 fine.
+A red-light running citation in Oregon is a Class B violation resulting in a $265 fine.
 Penalties are the same as a violation initiated by any other means.

 Where does the fee money go towards?